Skip to main content

 From raw signal to actionable signal

-A raw event is not an actionable signal.
-Between detection and delivery to the sales rep, several processing steps take place:
+A raw event isn’t an actionable signal.
+Between detection and delivery to the sales rep, several processing steps run in sequence.

-1. Deduplication: the same event may appear across multiple sources.
-Rodz eliminates duplicates to deliver only one signal per event.
+1. Deduplication: the same event often surfaces across multiple sources.
+Rodz eliminates duplicates so only one signal per event gets delivered.

-2. Contextualization: the signal is enriched with company information (size, sector, history) so the sales rep can understand the context at a glance.
+2. Contextualization: the signal is enriched with company information (size, sector, history) so the sales rep understands the context at a glance, without extra research.

-3. Balance Scoring: the proprietary model assigns a score combining the nature of the signal (strength of the revealed intent) and its recency (a coefficient that decays after 48 hours).
+3. Balance Scoring: a proprietary model assigns a score combining the nature of the signal (strength of revealed intent) and its recency.
+That recency coefficient decays after 48 hours.

-5. Delivery: the enriched, scored, and contextualized signal is delivered to the client’s CRM or via the Rodz interface.
+5. Delivery: the enriched, scored, and contextualized signal goes to the client’s CRM or appears in the Rodz interface.

 The 48-hour rule

-This entire process (detection, verification, enrichment, scoring, delivery) must complete within 48 hours of the event.
-This deadline is not arbitrary: Rodz data shows that a signal loses 80% of its value beyond this threshold.
-The prospect has already been contacted by competitors, has started their own research, or has been absorbed by other priorities.
+The full process, detection through delivery, must complete within 48 hours of the event.
+That deadline isn’t arbitrary.
+Rodz data shows a signal loses 80% of its value past that threshold.
+The prospect has already been contacted by someone else, has started their own research, or has been pulled into other priorities.
+An intent signal is only valuable inside that window.
+Within it, reply rates run 4x cold-outbound levels.
+Past it, the message lands like any other cold email.

 The Numbers That Matter